 Lindsey graduated from Capital University in Columbus, Ohio with multiple degrees, including Radio/Television and Communications.

 Some things you may not know about Lindsey is that while she may only be five feet tall she is a certified kickboxing instructor, a certified spin class instructor, and an avid golfer.
 The golf game needs improvement, but the spin and kickboxing classes are guaranteed to make you sweat.

 When she’s not on your TV covering today’s news, you can catch her training for her next marathon, checking out Mass Ave. or cheering on her favorite teams: The Chicago Bears, The Chicago White Sox, and of course, the Indianapolis Indians.

-If you have an idea for a story or just want to welcome her home, feel free to e-mail, Facebook, or tweet Lindsey.
+If you have an idea for a story or just want to say hello, feel free to email, Facebook, or tweet Lindsey.
 She can’t wait to hear from you!